cloud104/automated-tests/executors/ginkgo/certmanager/README.md

 ## Verifications:

-- The check validates that you can create a certificate using your CRD via a yaml manifest on a kubernetes cluster.
+- The check validates if  you can create a certificate using your CRD a yaml manifest on a kubernetes cluster.

 ## Variables: ( on Manifest )